Sam Shepherd (basketball): Personal life

 He was born and grew up at La Grange, North Carolina.
 He married Janis Williams-Shepherd.
-He has a daughter, Gwendolyn, who attended and graduated from Temple University, and another daughter, Frine, in Venezuela who attended University de UNET and graduated.
-His grandson, Darrell graduated Penn State.
-His son, Sam Jr. (b.
-1991), who inherited his father's love of basketball, won the Central American University Games.
+He has a daughter, Gwendolyn, who attended and graduated from Temple University, and another daughter, Frinè, in Venezuela, who attended university de Católica del Táchira and graduated, his grandson Dorian, his grandson, Darrell, graduated Penn State.
+His son, Sam Jr. (born 1991), who inherited his father's love of basketball, won the Central American University Games.